olivrenan/Curso_JS_30/README.md

-## JavaScript Exercices
+## Coding Exercices

-Javascript exercices and coding challenges from [JavaScript 30](https://javascript30.com).
+JavaScript, HTML and CSS exercices and coding challenges from [JavaScript 30](https://javascript30.com).